-The German born writer Petra Jacob travelled to the Peaks of the Balkans with Balkan Natural Adventure BNadventure.com.
+The German-born writer Petra Jacob traveled to the Peaks of the Balkans with Balkan Natural Adventure BNadventure.com.
 She shares with us her account and photos from the trip.
-Diversity being the main subject.
+Diversity is the main subject.

 Can you shortly introduce yourself as a writer?

 I write freelance, mostly in German, sometimes in English.
 I prefer stories from the countryside.
 I write for magazines, newspapers and I am in the midst of writing my first book.

 You have done quite some travels, how would Peaks of the Balkans compare to them?

 It is more than a trekking tour.
 You are walking through a landscape with so many stories and so much politics.
 The guides were amazing.
 Our main guide Adriatik was like a walking encyclopedia and he had so many moving stories.
 He had so much knowledge and was so willing to share.
 I liked that the landscape we walked through was still so pure and unspoiled by mass tourism.
 The tour had the feel of a great adventure and it felt like an achievement to walk through these mountains.

 What would be the highlight of the trip?
 In terms of flora and farming which are your niches is there anything you would like to stress?